stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 * business strategy
 * business and operating model design
-* process mapping, design and activity-based-costing
+* process mapping and design
+* activity-based-costing and value creation
 * org design
 * risks and mitigations
 * thinking through how the above may change next 3-5 years